MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.Sql/Get-AzureRmSqlDatabaseFailoverGroup.md

 ```

 ### -ServerName
-The name of the Azure SQL Database Server from which to retrieve the Failover Group.
+The name of the Azure SQL Server the Failover Group is in.

 ```yaml
 Type: String